ceedee666/cloud_based_is/lectures/oauth.md

                  scope=user.read
 ```

+The returend token is a [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519) token.
+Use the [jwt-cli](https://github.com/mike-engel/jwt-cli) or the [npm jwt-cli](https://www.npmjs.com/package/jwt-cli) to decode the JWT token.

 ### Call a Microsoft Graph service

 Using the access token it is now possible to invoke different services in the Microsoft Graph API.
 The example blow shows